jpswade/jpswade.github.io/_posts/2007-02-28-changing-your-windows-xp-product-key.md

   Its not very often I have to do this, but sometimes I do because I end up purchasing a bunch of matching machines, loading the software onto one, and ghosting to the rest.
 </p>

-So here&#8217;s a short guide on how to change your Windows XP serial number or product key.
+So here's a short guide on how to change your Windows XP serial number or product key.

-Here&#8217;s the batch file I created to achieve the task.
+Here's the batch file I created to achieve the task.
 Simply create a new file called &#8220;changekey.bat&#8221;, and enter the following:

 > @echo off